 You may not have smog or smoke inside your living space, but other particles can infiltrate your home and pollute your indoor air.
 Dust, dirt, bacteria, viruses, pollen, and other hazardous particles enter your home through open doors, air leaks, and by latching onto your clothing.
 In order to mitigate these particulates, change your HVAC air filter monthly or install a whole-home air purifier, which will catch more particles than standard filters.

 Don’t allow pollution to infiltrate your home.
-To install an air purifier and improve your indoor air quality, call E. Smith Heating and Air Conditioning at 678-369-8866.
+To install an air purifier and improve your indoor air quality, call E. Smith Heating & Air Conditioning at 678-369-8866.

 Image provided by Shutterstock